ebrahim95/tailwindcss_generator/README.md

 # Tailwind CSS Generator

 ## About
-Tailwind CSS Generator is a simple application <br/>
+Tailwind CSS Generator is a simple SAAS application <br/>
-that I am building so that I can Tailwind CSS better.
+that I am building.
+I am building it so that I can <br/>
+understand Tailwind better and improve my programming skills.

 ## Stack Used
 The stack is simple